-Liquidated receivables will be transferred to the servicer or CNH Industrial Capital America (as the servicer determines at such time) on the business day following the day on which such receivable becomes a liquidated receivable (the "liquidated receivables are transferred to the servicer or CNH Industrial Capital America, as applicable, and as of the liquidated receivable transfer date such liquidated receivables will no longer constitute receivables of the trust for any purposes.
+Liquidated receivables will be transferred to the servicer or CNH Industrial Capital America (as the servicer determines at such time) on the business day following the day on which such receivable becomes a liquidated receivable (the "liquidated receivable transfer date") so long as the related liquidation proceeds are deposited before the liquidated receivables are transferred to the servicer or CNH Industrial Capital America, as applicable, and as of the liquidated receivable transfer date such liquidated receivables will no longer constitute receivables of the trust for any purposes.
 Without limiting the generality of the foregoing, as of the applicable liquidated receivable transfer date, (a) the trust, the depositor and the indenture trustee will transfer, assign, set over and otherwise convey to CNH Industrial Capital America or the servicer, as applicable, without recourse, representation or warranty, all of the trust's, the depositor's and the indenture trustee's right, title and interest in, to and under such liquidated receivables and any related equipment, and all related assets, including all security and documents relating thereto, other than liquidation proceeds (the "liquidated collateral"), and (b) the trust, the depositor, and the indenture trustee will be deemed to have released any security interest and any other claim in such liquidated collateral under the transaction agreements, without any further act or deed, and such liquidated collateral will be free of the security interest granted in the indenture.